LDNet: End-to-End Lane Marking Detection Approach Using a Dynamic Vision Sensor: Methods

-where $\sigma _2(x_{i,c})=\frac{1}{1+exp(-x_{i,c})}$ represents the sigmoid activation function. $\Theta_{att} $ characterizes a set of parameters including the linear transformation $W_x \in \mathbb{R}^{F_l \times F_{int}}$, $W_g \in \mathbb{R}^{F_g \times F_{int}}$, $\psi \in \mathbb{R}^{F_{int} \times 1}$ and bias term $b_\psi \in \mathbb{R}$, $b_g \in \mathbb{R}^{F_{int}}$.
-The channelwise $1 \times 1 \times 1$ convolutions compute the linear transformation for the input tensors, which is called "vector concatenation-based attention" and involves concatenating the features $x^l$ and $g$ and linearly mapping to a $\mathbb{R}^{F{int}}$ multidimensional space \cite{a6}.
-There are three operational blocks in the attention guided decoder.
-Each block consists of a convolutional stack that is similar to the encoder, an upsampling layer to increase the feature map size and the attention module.
+Here, $\sigma _2(x_{i,c})=\frac{1}{1+exp(-x_{i,c})}$ represents the sigmoid activation function. $\Theta_{att} $ characterizes a set of parameters including the linear transformation $W_x \in \mathbb{R}^{F_l \times F_{int}}$, $W_g \in \mathbb{R}^{F_g \times F_{int}}$, $\psi \in \mathbb{R}^{F_{int} \times 1}$ and bias term $b_\psi \in \mathbb{R}$, $b_g \in \mathbb{R}^{F_{int}}$.
+The term $g$ represent the vector taken from the lowest layer of the network.
+The channel-wise $1 \times 1 \times 1$ convolutions compute the linear transformation for the input tensors, which is called ``vector concatenation-based attention`` and involves concatenating the features $x^l$ and $g$ and linearly mapping to a $\mathbb{R}^{F{int}}$ multidimensional space \cite{a6}.
+There are three operational blocks in the attention-guided decoder.
+Each block consists of a convolutional stack that is similar to the encoder, an Up-Block layer to increase the feature map size, and the attention module.
+The Up-Block layer includes an upsampling layer followed by convolutional, ReLU and batch normalization layers.
 The attention module highlights the salient features that are carried through the skip connections, as shown in Fig \ref{architecture}.
 The features obtained at the coarse scale are used in gating to remove irrelevant and noisy skip connections.
-It is performed before the concatenation operation to add only relevant activations, as seen in Fig. \ref{atten}.
-A fully connected layer is added at the end of the decoder module, which classifies each pixel in the feature map and is further compared with the corresponding ground truth to calculate the loss during training.
+Gating is performed before concatenation to add only relevant activations, as in Fig. \ref{atten}.
+A fully connected layer is added following the decoder module, which classifies each pixel in the feature map and is further compared with the corresponding ground truth to calculate the loss during training.

+The proposed encoder-decoder network is jointly trained in end-to-end manner for lane marking detection.
+During the training, the loss is backpropagated to optimize the weight of the network.
+We incorporated the cross-entropy function given by Eq.\ref{loss}:

+where $N$ is number of pixels in the ground truth and $M$ is the number of classes. $y_{c,j}$ defines the ground truth of a pixel belonging to the correct class, and $\hat{y}_{c,j}$ defines whether the predicted pixel belongs to correct class $c$.